 How to Revive Monstera with Yellow, Curling Leaves

 To revive a monstera with yellow, curling leaves it is important to recreate the soil and watering conditions of the monstera’s native environment.
-Always plant monstera in well draining potting soil and wait for the surface of the soil to dry before watering again.
+Always plant monstera in well-draining potting soil and wait for the surface of the soil to dry before watering again.

-If you have been watering monstera plants more often then once a week, then you are most likely overwatering and this is the reason for the yellowing, curling leaves, so allow the soil to drain properly before watering.
+If you have been watering monstera plants more often than once a week, then you are most likely overwatering and this is the reason for the yellowing, curling leaves, so allow the soil to drain properly before watering.

-A good watering schedule has to in conjunction with well draining potting soil to create the optimal balance of moisture for monstera plants.
+A good watering schedule has to in conjunction with well-draining potting soil to create the optimal balance of moisture for monstera plants.

 - If the soil feels boggy at the base of the pot, take the monstera out of the pot and inspect the roots.
 The roots should feel firm and appear white in color (roots may be slightly discolored brown from the soil, as long as they feel firm they are healthy) and not have any notable smell.

 - If the roots are mushy and brown with a bad smell, then snip these roots back to healthy growth or to the base of the plant with a sterile pair of scissors or pruners.